Virginia Tech® home

 Teen Decision Study at the Fralin Biomedical Research Institute

-Virginia Tech scientists are recruiting teenagers to participate in a brain research study to help us learn more about how individual differences in decision-making affect the development of the brain during adolescence.
+Virginia Tech scientists are recruiting for a brain research study that shows teenagers, ages 12-16, the activity in their brains as they make decisions in an MRI scanner.
+This technique, called neurofeedback, will help us to learn more about how the brain works.
 The research will be conducted at the Fralin Biomedical Research Institute in Roanoke, VA.

 What do volunteers do?